Contrast-Security-OSS/docs/content/installation/net/configuration/SettingDisplayNameForApplications.md

 <!--
 title: "Application Specific Settings"
 description: "Guide to setting the applications display name and version"
-tags: "microsoft IIS application name agent installation .NET version" -->
+tags: "configuration microsoft IIS application name agent installation .NET version" -->

 Users can customize the display name (**version 3.1.3**+) and application version (**version 3.3.6**+) used for a web application by adding settings to an application's *web.config* file.
 These settings must be added to the application web.config's root configuration ```appSettings``` section (in other words, the .NET Agent expects to find these settings under the XML path configuration/appSettings.)
 For example, the following configuration will set the application's display name to **MyWebAppName** and version tag to **1.2.3**: